The B2B Marketing Strategy Guide

 - Get to know people

-Email is highly personal and super-focussed.
+Email is highly personal and super-focused.
 It involves sending a message to somebody, so it helps to get to know them beforehand.
 Over a large contact list, that’s a lot of work but it’s essential to really connect, especially with today’s younger audience.
-Marketing Insider Group notes the importance of getting people to tune in at an emotional level.

 This is the space where data-driven decision making rules.
-Decisions on who to target, and when, are enhanced with automation.
+Decisions on customer segmentation, are enhanced with automation.
 User data can be gathered from across a company’s various systems.
 That data can be used to create a range of personas, or descriptions of each target.
 Those personas will drive the format and content of each email sent out.

 - Let the machines execute